 The processing pipeline should be designed in the same way no matter what mode is used in the end.
 The only difference should be with regartds to how the input and output data is manipulated.
 To highlight the fact that rest of the implementation remains the same, you can implement the pipeline in a function taking T1 and T2 as parameters and returning T2bis and T3:

-In the streaming mode, we need to connect to external data sources such as Kafka for the input or PostgreSQL for the output.
+In the streaming mode, we must connect to external data sources such as CSV files for the input and for the output.
 Our implementation would be like this:

 The computation is started with

 pw.run() and will not finish until the process is killed.

 The results of the computations are sent to PostgreSQL via the output connectors.